dbrugne/donut/README.md

 **Search**
 - [ ] Quick search in left column (with 'light' param to get only username/name + avatar) and link for 'more results' that focus and fill the homepage search

-**Customization**
-- [ ] Handle Facebook image storage/retrieving
-- [ ] Set color to random color on user creation
-- [ ] Deal with default user avatar and poster
-- [ ] Set room default color as pink
-- [ ] Set room default avatar and poster with the same as user
-- [ ] Default room/user avatar and poster not well set on named transformation
-- [ ] Add user-xlarge size for user profile

 **Contents**
 - [ ] Translate texts